Diocese of Saint-Dié: Diocese

 In 1738, King Stanislaus of Poland was prevailed upon to give up the Polish throne in the Treaty of Vienna (1738), in exchange for which he received the duchies of Lorraine and Bar.
 On 29 March 1761, Duke Stanislaus granted the Grand-Provosts of Saint-Dié the domain of Saint-Dié, and with it the title of Comte de Saint-Dié.
 When he died in 1766, the duchies passed to his daughter Maria, who was the wife of Louis XV of France, and grandmother of Louis XVI.
 When she died in 1768, Lorraine became part of France.
-An anomaly was created, unwelcome to the French government, in which French territory was ecclesiastically governed by the archdiocese of Trier in Germany.
-The diocese of Saint-Dié was erected on 21 July 1777, by Pope Pius VI.
+The diocese of Saint-Dié was erected on 21 July 1777, by Pope Pius VI and, as the other dioceses in Lorraine (the ancient dioceses of Toul, Verdun and Metz, and the new diocese of Nancy) was, until the French Revolution, suffragan of the Archdiocese of Trier.
 The territory consists of numerous monastic Vosgian territories and other lands, which had belonged to the Diocese of Toul.
-Until the French Revolution, the diocese was a suffragan of Trier.

 The diocese was divided into two archdeaconries, that of Saint-Dié and that of Épinal.

 By letters-patent of King Louis XVI, dated 6 February 1779, a seminary was created in Saint-Dié.
 Until it was ready for occupation, seminary students went to Nancy.